reidprichard/ORC/README.md

 - [ ] Optimize performance (10%; preliminary profiling and adjustment has been done)

 Validation:
 Only very preliminary validation has been performed.
-As seen below, the velocity profile for steady, pressure-driven channel flow matches the analytical profile reasonably well.
+As seen below, the velocity profile for steady, pressure-driven channel flow exactly matches the analytical profile.
 ![Channel flow velocity profile](./examples/channel_flow_velocity_profile.png)